Micro Book Group Guide No. 8

 While the vigil organizer tidies her vehicle and establishes with Rami a consensus regarding the seating, Inbal and Astrid undertake introductions.

-You must be Israeli, Astrid says to the vigil partner she did not know by name until now.
+You must be Israeli, Astrid says to the vigil partner whose name she did not know until now.

-A surge of affection in the voice and mien of the elder woman who attaches her junior to a particular history.
-In the aftermath of an unusually distressing vigil, a dose of solace.
+A surge of affection in the voice and mien of the elder woman who attaches to her junior a particular history.
+In the aftermath of a sabotaged vigil, a dose of solace.
 Astrid loves an Israeli.

 No. To me he appears drunk.